This information explains your breast needle localization procedure at Memorial Sloan Kettering (MSK).

 - Don’t put anything on your breasts, nipples, or under your arms on the day of the procedure.
-This includes talcum powder, deodorant, perfumes, colognes, and creams.
+This includes powder, deodorant, perfumes, colognes, and creams.

-- Follow any additional instructions your doctor or nurse give you.
+- Follow any additional instructions your healthcare provider gave you.

 During Your Procedure

 After the area is numb, your radiologist will insert a needle with a thin wire into your breast.
-They will take a series of images of your breast using a mammogram to make sure the needle is in the correct position.
-The needle will then be removed and the wire will stay in your breast.
-You will have another set of images taken to show the exact location of the wire.
+They’ll take a series of images of your breast using a mammogram to make sure the needle is in the correct position.
+Then, they’ll remove the needle and the wire will stay in your breast.
+You’ll have another set of images taken to show the exact location of the wire.